wispborne/Starsector-IntelliJ-Template/README.md

 ![Library configuration!](readme_files/intellij-libs.png "Library configuration")

+### Running the game

+To actually build your mod and run the game with it, look for and **click the Debug icon**, which looks like a bug and is green by default.
+It should be at the top of IntelliJ and next to Build (hammer icon) and Run (play icon) buttons.

+Clicking the Debug button will build the .jar, launch the game and pause it, attach IntelliJ's debugger, and unpause the game.
+The game's launcher will then show.
+Don't forget to enable your mod in the launcher.

+Don't click the Run (play) icon; it will cause the game to wait indefinitely for the debugger and never launch.

 ### It's working, now what?

 Now you have a template that works, but we need to personalize it so multiple people can use the template without